 For every portable music scenario life can sling our way, JBL appears to have it covered.
-Of its current Bluetooth models, five check in at under £50, including the cute little GO 2 we have on review here.
+Of its current Bluetooth models, only a handful check in at under £50 ($50), including the cute little Go 2 we have on review here.

 The supplied USB charger is a somewhat uncoordinated bright orange colour, but considering the price, this is a small issue.